 The next book in this list is ‘Shari’a Guide For Real Estate Finance’ published by the Shariah Board Advisory Department of Bank Albilad (BAB) and is the second book published by this bank that I have included in this list.
 As mentioned previously, BAB is well known within KSA as having a strong robust Shariah governance framework in place and for being active in publishing Shariah research in contemporary Islamic financial matters.
 In fact, even outside of KSA it is well known for this within other Islamic finance jurisdictions.
-It is an honour for me to be currently affiliated with them.

 I have included this particular book as real estate finance is an important subject matter for Muslims globally with home ownership being a goal of many.
 In this day and age, it is unusual for individuals to have enough liquid cash to purchase a house outright and hence many of them resort to seeking finance from financial institutions.